CosmWasm/cw-plus/packages/cw1155/README.md

 - Fungible tokens and non-fungible tokens are treated equally, non-fungible tokens just have one max supply.

 - Approval is set or unset to some operator over entire set of tokens.
 (More nuanced control is defined in [ERC1761](https://eips.ethereum.org/EIPS/eip-1761), do we want to merge them together?)

-- Mint and burn are mixed with transfer/send messages, otherwise, we'll have much more message types, e.g. `Mint`/`MintToContract`/`BatchMint`/`BatchMintToContract`, etc.
+- Mint and burn are mixed with transfer/send messages, otherwise, we'll have much more message types, e.g.
+  `Mint`/`MintToContract`/`BatchMint`/`BatchMintToContract`, etc.

   In transfer/send messges, `from`/`to` are optional, a `None` `from` means minting, a `None` `to` means burning, they must not both be `None` at the same time.

 ## Base

 ### Messages

 `TransferFrom{from, to, token_id, value}` - This transfers some amount of tokens between two accounts.
 The operator should either be the `from` account or have approval from it.

 `SendFrom{from, to, token_id, value, msg}` - This transfers some amount of tokens between two accounts. `to` must be an address controlled by a smart contract, which implements the `CW1155Receiver` interface.
-The operator should eitherbe the `from` account or have approval from it.
+The operator should either be the `from` account or have approval from it.
 The `msg` will be passed to the recipient contract, along with the other fields.

 `BatchTransferFrom{from, to, batch}` - Batched version of `TransferFrom` which can handle multiple types of tokens at once.

 `BatchSendFrom{from, contract, batch, msg}` - Batched version of `SendFrom` which can handle multiple types of tokens at once.

 `ApproveAll{ operator, expires }` - Allows operator to transfer / send any token from the owner's account.
 If expiration is set, then this allowance has a time/height limit.

 `RevokeAll { operator }` - Remove previously granted ApproveAll permission

 ### Queries

 `Balance { owner, token_id }` - Query the balance of `owner` on perticular type of token, default to `0` when record not exist.

 `BatchBalance { owner, token_ids }` - Query the balance of `owner` on multiple types of tokens, batched version of `Balance`.

-`ApprovedForAll{owner, include_expired, start_after, limit}` - List all operators that can
-access all of the owner's tokens.
+`ApprovedForAll{owner, include_expired, start_after, limit}` - List all operators that can access all of the owner's tokens.
 Return type is `ApprovedForAllResponse`.
 If `include_expired` is set, show expired owners in the results, otherwise, ignore them.

 `ApprovedForAllItem{owner, operator}` - Query approved status `owner` granted to `operator`.
 Return type is `ApprovedForAllItemResponse`.

 ### Receiver